awsdocs/aws-codecommit-user-guide/doc_source/regions.md

 + Asia Pacific \(Mumbai\)
 + South America \(São Paulo\)
 + Canada \(Central\)
++ AWS GovCloud \(US\-West\)
++ AWS GovCloud \(US\-East\)

-AWS CodeCommit has added support for the Federal Information Processing Standard \(FIPS\) Publication 140\-2 government standard in some regions\.
+CodeCommit has added support for the Federal Information Processing Standard \(FIPS\) Publication 140\-2 government standard in some regions\.
 For more information about FIPS and FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2 Overview](https://aws.amazon.com/compliance/fips/)\.
 For Git connection endpoints that support FIPS, see [Git Connection Endpoints](#regions-git)\.

-For more information about regional endpoints for AWS CLI, service, and API calls to AWS CodeCommit, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codecommit_region)\.
+For more information about regional endpoints for AWS CLI, service, and API calls to CodeCommit, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codecommit_region)\.

 ## Git Connection Endpoints<a name="regions-git"></a>

-Use the following URLs when you configure Git connections to AWS CodeCommit repositories:
+Use the following URLs when you configure Git connections to CodeCommit repositories:

 **Git connection endpoints for AWS CodeCommit**